awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_redshift_application/Readme.md

 ![AWS Tracking Application](images/runapp.png)

 **Note**: You can deploy this Spring Boot application by using AWS Elastic Beanstalk.
-For information about deploying a web application, see the following document [Creating your first AWS Java web application](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_first_project).
+For information about deploying a web application, see [Creating your first AWS Java web application](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_first_project).

 ### Next steps
 Congratulations!
 You have created a Spring Boot application that uses the Amazon Redshift data client to create an example job posting application.
-As stated at the beginning of this tutorial, be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.
+As stated earlier, be sure to delete all of the resources that you created during this tutorial so that you won't continue to be charged.

 For more AWS cross service examples, see [usecases](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javav2/usecases).